 What color do we start working with?
 Why?

-(The teacher completes the task in stages, explaining all the actions aloud).
+(The teacher performs the task step by step, explaining all the actions out loud.)

 The sky is light horizontal strokes.
-Sunrise colors are colder in the morning than in the evening.
+In the morning, the colors of the sunrise are cooler than in the evening.

-The surface of the earth - here and there, with vertical strokes, show tender grass from under the ground.
+The surface of the ground - here and there, with vertical strokes, show the delicate grass from under the ground.
 (14 slide)

 (15 slide)

-At sunrise, in the distance or in the foreground, a school of cranes flies.
-In the foreground, you will not be able to see the entire flock, but only a few birds, they are depicted in close-up.
-And in the background, a flock of birds is visible, you portray it smaller.
+At sunrise, a school of cranes flies in the distance or in the foreground.
+In the foreground you will not be able to see the entire flock, but only a few birds; you depict them close-up.
+And in the background you can see a flock of birds, depict it smaller.

-Add soft pink flowers to the tree branches with light, quick movements.
+Using light, quick movements, add soft pink flowers to the tree branches.

-What else can you depict in the picture?
+What else can be shown in the picture?

 Complete your composition yourself

-(During practical work, the teacher makes targeted walks):
+(During practical work, the teacher makes targeted rounds):

-2) control of the correctness of performance of work methods;
+2) monitoring the correct execution of work methods;

 Use color as the main means of expression in your work.